nmagee/ds1002/index.md

 {: .warning }
 > DRAFT
 >
-> This syllabus is currently a work in progress.
-Please check back closer to the start of the semester for a more final version.
+> This syllabus is a work in progress.
+Please check back closer to the start of the semester (8/22/2023) for a final version.

 # DS1002 Programming for Data Science